stickz/rtinst/README.md

 	* All custom built software is done using GCC's Level 2 Optimizations for a stable performance increase.
 	* The static libaries are no longer built because the operating system prefers to use the dynamic libaries.
+	* Ubuntu 20.04 LTS now uses GCC 10.2 instead of 9.3 for increased performance of software builds.

 	* Annoyances with disabling the root login and changing the ssh port will no longer happen.
 Security enthusiasts can research how to do this.